-New Year's Day Martin Luther King's Birthday Washington's Birthday Easter Sunday Memorial Day Independence Day Cesar Chavez Day Labor Day Admission Day Columbus Day Veteran's Day Thanksgiving Day Christmas Day
+New Year's Day

+Martin Luther King's Birthday

+Washington's Birthday

+Easter Sunday

+Memorial Day

+Independence Day

+Cesar Chavez Day

+Labor Day

+Admission Day

+Columbus Day

+Veteran's Day

+Thanksgiving Day

+Christmas Day

-In lieu of having time off for the holidays, every member of this bargaining unit who is normally required to work on an approved holiday because they work in positions that require scheduled staffing without regard to holidays shall receive additional compensation, over and above the employees' monthly rate, in the amount equal to thirteen (13) hours per pay period at the employees' regular rate of pay.
-Holiday in lieu shall be paid each pay period (24 pay periods per year).
-The additional compensation is holiday pay and reportable to CalPERS (CCR 571(a)(5)).
+In lieu of having time off for the holidays, every member of this bargaining unit who is normally required to work on an approved holiday because they work in positions that require scheduled staffing without regard to holidays shall receive additional compensation, over and above the employees' monthly rate, in the amount equal to either twelve (12) hours or thirteen (13) hours per pay period at the employees' regular rate of pay.
+Hours will vary pending which pay cycle is being utilized.
+Holiday in lieu shall be paid each pay period (24 or 26 pay periods per year).
+The additional compensation is holiday pay and reportable to CalPERS (CCR 571(a)(5)).).